Ng0cMy/SQL-Project-2---Carbon-Emission-Analysis/README.md

 | Electric Motor                                                                                                                     | 87589                |                                             |

-## 2. What are the industry groups of these products?

-### The industries producing the TOP 10 products contributing the most to carbon emissions are “Electrical Equipment and Machinery”, “Automobiles & Components”, “Materials” and “Capital Goods”.
+## The industries producing the TOP 10 products contributing the most to carbon emissions are “Electrical Equipment and Machinery”, “Automobiles & Components”, “Materials” and “Capital Goods”.

 Describe what did I do...
 ```